dxrcy/semdir/README.md

 - _Eg._ `~/_Scooby.Doo` - Contains the films `Zombie.Island[1998]` and `Witch's.Ghost[1999]`, and series `What's.New`, with an episode named `What's.New.S01E04.Big.Scare.in.the.Big.Easy` in `Season.1[2002]`

+> _Note:_ Shortcuts to files may be used, but are not recommended, as they may not function properly on all devices

 # Episode Code

 Episode codes are unique numbers for an episode.